jtouzi/aws_global_accelerator/lab-3-fine-grained-control/README.md

 ## Lab 3 - Fine-grained traffic control with traffic dials and endpoint weights

-With AWS Global Accelerator, there are two ways that you can customize how traffic is sent to your endpoints:
-- **Traffic Dials** to limit traffic to one or more endpoint groups
-- **Endpoint Weights** to specify the proportion of traffic to the endpoints in a group
+AWS Global Accelerator relays on the **traffic dials** to control the percentage of traffic that is directed to an endpoint group, and on **endpoint weights** to determine the proportion of traffic that is directed to endpoints in an endpoint group.
+These are great options for ***A/B testing*** and ***blue/green deployments***, both for multi-region and single-region applications.

 <details>
 <summary>Learn more: Traffic dials vs endpoint weights.
 What's the difference?</summary>